Ski Date

 Here are a number of reasons why I wanted to learn to play golf:

-1) My father, Jonie B. Hollis, is an avid Senior golfer and I would love to show up at his house one day with my clubs and say, “let’s go play.”
+1) My father, Jonie B. Hollis, is an avid golfer and I would love to show up at his house one day with my clubs and say, “let’s go out and play.”
 2) my S.O.
 James loves to golf and would really like to take me out on golf dates.
 3) the business advantages that the golf lifestyle affords you.
 Once you learn to play golf, you now have the unique opportunity to cultivate relationships outside of the workplace and enjoy a sport that is primarily known for networking.
 4) It’s great exercise as well as a friendship builder…

-I usually do things backwards so I actually bought an entire set of ladies golf clubs, golf shoes, ladies golf balls, and a ladies golf gloves back in 2007.
+I usually do things backwards so I actually bought an entire set of ladies golf clubs, golf shoes, ladies golf balls, and a ladies golf glove back in 2007.
 I’m not one for procrastinating so I can’t explain why I am just now, in 2015, actually learning how to play.
 My S.O.
-James bought me a couple of lessons to move things along so I called the Lyman Golf Center in Middlefield, CT to make my first of two appointments for lessons.
-John Wilson, golf instructor, came highly recommended from my co-worker Rachel so I asked to be set up with him.
-Learning golf can be frustrating so Rachel, who is a golfer herself, explained that John had the patience of Job and would be well suited for my personality.
+James bought me a couple of lessons to move things along so I called Lyman Golf Center in Middlefield, CT to make my first of two appointments for lessons.
+Jim Wilson, golf instructor, came highly recommended from my co-worker Rachel so I asked to be set up with him.
+Learning golf can be frustrating so Rachel, who is a golfer herself, explained that Jim had the patience of Job and would be well suited for my personality.
 She was absolutely right.

-My first lesson with John was on a sticky hot Sunday in July.
+My first lesson with Jim was on a sticky hot Sunday in July.
 One of the hottest days of the month.
-I wore my golf outfit and my golf hat and after spending about 20 minutes getting to know each other, John and I took my clubs and headed out to the driving range where we would be spending the remainder of my one hour lesson.
+I wore my golf outfit and my golf hat and after spending about 20 minutes getting to know each other, Jim and I took my clubs and headed out to the driving range where we would be spending the remainder of my one hour lesson.
 Jim showed me the basics: how to stand, how to hold my club, how to lean ever so slightly and mostly how to hold the club in my two hands.
 I found this the most difficult because the way you hold the club with two hands did not feel natural to me so I kept forgetting how to do it and resorting to the easy and more natural way.
-John never lost his patience, he just kept reminding me how to hold the club with both hands and also why I was holding it that way.
+Jim never lost his patience, he just kept reminding me how to hold the club with both hands and also why I was holding it that way.
 He kept moving my feet so that they were planted correctly and he also showed me an easy way to ‘tee the ball’ by using one hand only.

-the stance is critical for swinging
+the stance is critical for swinging the stance is critical for swinging

-the follow through is equally important
+the follow through is equally important the follow through is equally important

-pointing the club reminds you of where you wanted the ball to go in the first place
+pointing the club reminds you of where you wanted the ball to go in the first place pointing the club reminds you of where you wanted the ball to go in the first place

-Once I got the hang of it, John left me to my own devices.
+Once I got the hang of it, Jim left me to my own devices.
 My lesson was now over so he gave me a ton of balls and said practice what you learned today so that when we get together next time, we can move on to the next lesson.
 I spent the next 2 hours hitting balls and slowly starting to get why regular people are so fascinated with the game.
 It truly is fun and it’s also challenging because there is so much to learn, on and off the course.
-I’m looking forward to my next lesson with John and then maybe joining Golf Fore Women 101!
+I’m looking forward to my next lesson with Jim and then maybe joining Golf Fore Women 201!

 Chocolate on the Beach

-It’s getting close to Memorial Day, the unofficial start of Summer, which means that me and my S.O.
-James will empty my car trunk of Winter gear and re-pack with the good stuff–Summer items like portable beach chairs, beach umbrellas, beach bags with sunblock, towels, beach blankets, etc. We keep my car trunk filled up (not his as it is chock full of golf gear) like this all Summer long as you never know in New England when a beach day will appear.
-We both love the beach and look forward to laying out on our image imagebeach chairs with my cooler filled with ice cold water, adult beverages and snacks and sneak dips in the ocean when the heat gets to be too much.
+We both love the beach and look forward to laying out on our beach chairs with my cooler filled with ice cold water, adult beverages and snacks and sneak dips in the ocean when the heat gets to be too much.
 We are truly ‘Chocolate on the Beach’ as we are blessed with skin tones that are ‘Hershey bar’ chocolate, especially in contrast to the bright sunlight of the beach.
 For as long as I can remember I have been a fan of the beach.
 I grew up in a small town on the shoreline of Connecticut where we had 5 beaches, so it was natural and a beautiful thing to spend as much time as possible at the beach.

 image